internetaffiliated/heic-converter/README.md

 ## Deployment

-This app is deployed using Streamlit Sharing/Heroku/another platform. *(Specify the platform and any specific deployment steps or links to deployment guides.)*
+This app is deployed using Streamlit Sharing

 ## Contributing